CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Batteries required

-Next up on our list of the best ball pits is this pick specifically designed for babies.
-The versatile design can be used from birth as an activity gym or as a play mat for tummy time, complete with dangling rings, crinkle paper and musical features.
-Then once your child is able to sit upright, you can fold up the sides to create a self-contained ball pit.
+This pit’s versatile design can be used from birth as an activity gym or as a play mat for tummy time, all complete with dangling rings, crinkle paper and musical features.
+Then, once your child is able to sit upright, you can fold up the sides to create a self-contained ball pit.
 “The ball pit is small in my opinion, but it’s the right size for my 10-month-old,” says product tester Nisha, who believes it would easily fit children up to 18 months in age.

 Image: Nisha S.